 body- no body

-Everywhere the type of returned value is
+When the type assigned to a returned value is

-returns URL of attachment resource
+returns the URL for the attachment resource

-returns URL of user avatar
+returns the URL for the user avatar

-returns list of custom fields of issue
+returns a list of custom fields of issue

 returns issue duplicated by the source issue, if there is no such issue returns null